 for a medium or small incorporated association—appointing an auditor, an accountant or an approved person for the present financial year.

-33 Other business for annual general meeting of other medium incorporated associations
+33 Other business for annual general meeting of other medium incorporated associations (not applicable to the current LSTAA structure)

-This rule applies if the association is a medium incorporated association to which sections 59A and 59AB of the Act apply.

-The following business must be conducted at each annual general meeting of the association—

-receiving the association’s financial statement, and verification statement, for the last reportable financial year;

-presenting the financial statement and verification statement to the meeting for adoption;

-appointing an auditor, an accountant or an approved person for the present financial year.

 34 Other business for annual general meeting of other small incorporated associations

 This rule applies if the association is a small incorporated association to which sections 59A and 59AB of the Act apply.